siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/step1.md

 **Prerequisites for deploying the app**

-- **Ingress** - As the app consumes events via HTTP, and Siddhi uses NGINX ingress controller to receive HTTP/HTTPS requests.
+- **Ingress** - To receive HTTP/HTTPS requests into Siddhi Apps running on Kubernetes
 - **Siddhi Operator** - For deploying and managing Siddhi Apps on Kubernetes.

 **Deployment Architecture**